BeBop is an online streaming platform with post-production software like Adobe Premiere and Avid Media Composer

-John is a communications and marketing executive with more than 15 years of expertise in corporate, consumer and events marketing and PR for companies in the digital media, entertainment, technology, and publishing arenas.
+John is a communications and marketing executive with 20 years of expertise in corporate, consumer and events marketing and PR for digital media, entertainment, technology, and publishing companies.

-He was a senior leader of the Los Angeles Times communications team for more than 8 years.
-He oversaw campaigns for digital initiatives and product launches; entertainment industry and consumer events such as the annual Hero Complex Film Festival, Festival of Books, and Envelope Screening Series; and media relations for a 24-hour newsroom.
+As a senior leader of the Los Angeles Times communications team for more than 8 years, John oversaw campaigns for digital initiatives and product launches; entertainment industry and consumer events such as the annual Hero Complex Film Festival, Festival of Books, and Envelope Screening Series; and media relations for a 24-hour newsroom.

-As the award-winning director of music & digital entertainment for Rogers & Cowan he represented Napster and Microsoft, and developed extensive red carpet talent and media relations experience with the Grammy Awards and Elton John Academy Awards Viewing Party.
+As the award-winning director of music & digital entertainment for Rogers & Cowan John represented such brands as Napster and Microsoft, and he developed extensive red carpet talent and media relations experience with the Grammy Awards and Elton John Academy Awards Viewing Party.

 John has written for marketing publications, video games, television, and is a critically-acclaimed playwright.
-He is well versed in film, audio, and video production, photography and design, and music supervision.
-He holds a B.S. in Commerce from the University of Virginia.
+He is also well versed in film, audio, and video production, photography and design, and music supervision.
+He holds a B.S. from the University of Virginia.

 Phaedra is an innovative industry leader with over 20 years experience providing information technology sales and consultation.
 She has worked exclusively with the media and entertainment industry for the past several years, and her expertise in navigating network and Cloud deployments from concept to implementation has been successfully leveraged by clients such as LionsGate, Fox Entertainment, DreamWorks Animation, NBC/Universal, and Sony.